 The low (or non-existent) sex drive

-Our sex drives are complex.
+When it comes to sex women have very complicated sex drives.
 Many factors can influence desire.
 There are the short-term influences such as a long day with children or at work, a fight with a friend (or your partner), illness…And then there are long-term influences such as age (menopause), critical health issues, or continual, chronic stress.

 If you’ve identified that your libido is down due to temporary annoyances, there is no need for concern.
 Desire has a natural ebb and flow, and no one expects us to be “on” all the time.
 It is helpful to explain to your man why you aren’t in the mood, all while reassuring him it isn’t him but you just need a good night’s sleep, for instance.